Budapest's Palace District: Soviet occupation and Communism

 As the post-war communist regime consolidated its grip, the names of a number of streets and institutions in the Palotanegyed were changed.
 In 1946 Főherceg Sándor utca (Archduke Alexander Street) was renamed Bródy Sándor utca.Sándor Bródy (writer) (1863-1924) was a Jewish-born novelist, dramatist, and short-story writer who was 'among the first in Hungarian literature to focus attention on the urban proletariat, and the first to introduce the coarse and pungent vernacular of the big city into literary works'.
 In the same year the metropolitan library in the former Wenckheim Palace was named the Szabó Ervin Library in honour of Ervin Szabó, a revolutionary socialist who translated the works of Marx and Engels into Hungarian and who in 1911 had been appointed the library's director.
 In 1949, Eszterházy utca and Ötpacsirta utca were renamed Puskin utca.
 Two years later, in 1948, the section of Baross utca in front of the library was renamed Szabó Ervin tér Surprisingly, the communist regime did not rename the József körút (Joseph ringroad), named after the Archduke of Austria and Holy Roman Emperor Joseph II, as it did the Teréz and Erzsébet stretches of the ringroad, also named after Habsburg monarchs.
 In 1950, Horánszky utca, named after Dual Monarchy-era Hungarian member of parliament and trade minister Nándor Horánszky, was renamed Makarenko utca, in honour of Soviet educational theorist Anton Makarenko.
 In 1962, Rökk Szillárd utca, named after a wealthy 19th century philanthropist, was renamed Somogyi Béla after a leftist journalist murdered by White forces in 1920.

 Of the Palotanegyed's eleven or so cafés which existed during Budapest's pre-war heyday, all except one vanished.
-The one survival, the Múzeum, though it calls itself a café-restaurant, is only a restaurant today.
-It closed during the Covid period and, as at January 2024, still has notreopened.
+The one survival, the Múzeum, closed during the Covid period and as at February 2026 has not reopened, though there are reports it will.